Agency Bond Definition

 - Exemption from local taxes: The interest from most agency bond issues is exempt from state and local taxes, but it is important for investors to understand the tax consequences before investing in it.

 - Higher Credit rating: As the issuing agency backs an agency bond, they are able to receive a high credit rating by recognized rating agencies and hence are viewed by some as moral obligations of the federal government.

-- Minimum capital requirement: There is a limitation on minimum capital amount to be invested in agency bonds i.e. minimum investment of $25,000 is required in Ginnie Mae Agency bonds which means an investor with small investment portfolios cannot invest in these bonds.
+- Minimum capital requirement: There is a limitation on minimum capital amount to be invested in agency bonds i.e., a minimum investment of $25,000 is required in Ginnie Mae Agency bonds, which means an investor with small investment portfolios cannot invest in these bonds.

 - Complex in nature- Some agency bond issues have features that make them more “structured” and complex in nature which further reduces the liquidity of these investments and makes them unsuitable for individual investors.

 - Fully Taxable-Agency bond issuers such as GSE entities Freddie Mac and Fannie Mae are fully taxable as per local or state regulation.
 Capital gains or losses when selling agency bonds are tax as per tax regulations.

 Agency bonds are subject to interest rate, liquidity, reinvestment, credit, call, inflation, market, and other macro event risks similar to other fixed-income securities.